aliuosio/mage2.docker/README.md

 ## Docker stack with Magento 2 latest installer and Sample Data
 ### One Stack for all Projects by adjusting .env file
-**Docker containers: Varnish, Nginx, PHP, Opensearch, MariaDB, Redis, Mailhog, RabbitMQ, Watchtower** using sockets with PHP (linux/amd64, linux/arm64) instead of TCP/IP for redis sessions and MySQL
+**Docker containers: Varnish, Nginx, PHP, Opensearch, MariaDB, Redis, Mailhog, RabbitMQ, Watchtower** using sockets with PHP with NodeJS (linux/amd64, linux/arm64) instead of TCP/IP for redis sessions and MySQL
 > RabbitMQ, MailHog, Watchtower are commented out of the docker-compose.yml
 > to run projects parallel you need to add a proxy like Traefik or nginx-proxy